In the absence of actual apple pie– Apple Pie Muffins

 Some comfort in Avocado Ice Cream

 I know I haven’t written in a while, but I have a perfectly valid explanation.
 You see, it’s been a crazy, stressful couple of days for me.
 My parents took a week’s worth of holiday recently, leaving me to man our company by my lonesome.
 The amount of work is endless, and every time I so much as blink it’s like the pile of work I am yet to do has given birth to octuplets.
 Every task I cross out on my to-do list gets replaced with another two, or five.
-Apparently this is what it’s like to manage your own company: you’ve got to be on top of absolutely everything.
-To think my Father has been doing this for over 20 years, and I’ve never heard him once complain (or even flinch).
-So naturally, I strive to do a good job in his absence.
-I’ve a lot to learn yet, and it will be years before I become anything like him, but I’ll be damned if I do not admit this is one of the toughest weeks I’ve ever had in my life!
-When I go home at night, I am so tired all I want to do is lie down with a good book and sleep.
-(Or fall asleep with the book on my chest, which believe me doesn’t happen often!)
+When I go home at night, I am so tired all I want to do is lie down with…

 {Dearly Dreaming Dorie} Discovering the Dimply Plum Cake